James the Deacon: Life

 Bede writes that James lived in a village near Catterick, which "bears his name to this day".
 He reports that James undertook missionary work in the area and lived to a great age.
 During the reign of King Oswiu of Northumbria, James attended the royal court, for he celebrated Easter with Oswiu's queen, Eanflæd, Edwin's daughter.
 James and Eanflæd celebrated Easter on the date used by the Roman church, which led to conflicts with Oswiu, who celebrated Easter on the date calculated by the Irish church.
 These dates did not always agree and were one of the reasons that Oswiu called the Synod of Whitby in 664 to decide which system of Easter calculation his kingdom would use.

 According to Bede's account of events, James was present at the Synod of Whitby.
 Bede states that after the synod, and the return of Roman customs, James, as a trained singing master in the Roman and Kentish style, taught many people plainsong or Gregorian chant in the Roman manner.

-James' date of death is unknown, but Bede implies that he was still alive during Bede's lifetime, which presumably means that he died after Bede's birth, sometime around 671 or 672.
+James' date of death is unknown, but Bede implies that he was still alive during Bede's lifetime, meaning he died after Bede's birth, around 671 or 672.
 This would mean he was at least 70 years old at his death.
 It has been suggested that James was Bede's informant for the life of Edwin, the works of Paulinus, and perhaps the Synod of Whitby.
 The historian Frank Stenton calls James "the one heroic figure in the Roman mission".
 This reflects the fact that many of the Gregorian missionaries had a habit of fleeing when things went wrong.

 After his death, James was venerated as a saint.
 His feast day is 17 August (Catholic General Roman Calendar) or 11 October (Church of England).